You are here

 Day 4

 Off to visit Olympia National Park this morning, featuring a stop at Hurricane Ridge for spectacular mountain views.
-Back down at sea level we make two stops in quaint Sequim for lavender and lunch.
-Eat at a popular diner downtown and then visit Purple Haze Lavender.
-Take some home if you wish, or sample their other products.
-Ice cream laced with lavender is included!
+Back down at sea level, we'll have two stops in quaint Sequim for lavender and lunch.
+Eat at a popular diner downtown and then visit a lavender farm.
+Take some home if you wish and be sure to sample their other products.
+Ice cream laced with lavender?
+It's yummy!
 (FB,L)

 Day 5

-Today you will travel south to Bremerton for the longest scenic ferry trip across the Sound, but first an important stop.
-There is a small memorial here, honoring some of the first Japanese-Americans to be taken away to internment camps from Bainbridge Island.
-Their story is told and it’s an important one.
-We'll have lunch in Bremerton before we catch the ferry across the Sound, then head to the airport and our late afternoon flight home.
+Travel south to Bremerton for the longest scenic ferry trip across the Sound.
+First, an important stop.
+There is a small memorial here honoring some of the first Japanese-Americans to be taken away to internment camps from Bainbridge Island.
+Their story is important and it's slightly different from the internment camp sites.
+We'll have lunch before we catch the ferry across the Sound, then head to the airport and our late afternoon flight home.
 (FB, L)

 Departures